bytefish/PostgresTimeseriesAnalysis/README.md

 * [Using IGNORE NULLS With SQL Window Functions to Fill Gaps]

-I have been experimenting with using SQL for Linear Interpolation two years ago, and the whole code is heavily based on a great article by [Caleb Welton](https://github.com/cwelton):
+I have been experimenting with using SQL for Linear Interpolation two years ago.
+It would be a waste to silo all this in a private repository, so I decided to share it.

+The code is heavily based on a great article by [Caleb Welton](https://github.com/cwelton):

 * [Time Series Analysis Part 3: Resampling and Interpolation]

-It would be a waste to silo all this in a private repository, so I will share it.

-To reproduce the example, please see the section [How to Reproduce this Experiment](#how-to-reproduce-this-experiment).

 This article can also be found on my personal website:

 * [https://bytefish.de/blog/postgresql_interpolation/](https://bytefish.de/blog/postgresql_interpolation/)

+To reproduce the example, please see the section [How to Reproduce this Experiment](#how-to-reproduce-this-experiment).

 ## Dataset ##